Ancient Meitei literature

-Ancient Meitei literature, also termed as Old Manipuri literature, is literature written in the Old Manipuri language from the earliest texts until the time of King Pamheiba (Garib Niwaj).
-All the ancient Meitei literary works are written in the traditional Meitei script.

-The ancient Meitei language texts, written in Meitei script, are conventionally termed as "the puyas".

-Many of the ancient Meitei literary works need transliteration and translation, as the language used is often "obscure and unintelligible" to the modern Manipuri.
+Ancient Meitei literature, also termed as Old Manipuri literature, is literature written in the Old Manipuri language from the 1st century CE until the time of King Pamheiba (Garib Niwaj).
+All the ancient Meitei language text written in the traditional Meitei script are conventionally termed as "the puyas".
+Many of these literary works need transliteration and translation, as the language used is often "obscure and unintelligible" to the modern Manipuri.